dchevell/sourcepy/README.md

 shell semantics to give you the full power and flexibility of your Python functions natively from your shell.

+### Dynamically generated argument parsing

-* Function parameters are automatically converted into command line options
+Function parameters are automatically converted into command line options.
+Sourcepy supports positional only arguments, positional or keyword arguments and keyword only arguments, and implements specialised handling for each type.
+Where python requires specific ordering for positional arguments vs keyword arguments, shell programs often allow these to be intermixed.

+### Type handling

-* Type hints can be used to coerce command line arguments into their corresponding types
+Type hints can be used to coerce command line arguments into their corresponding types

+### IO

+Sourcepy allows implicit support for stdin for any function without requiring explicit annotations, and will read and pass text stream data to the first non-keyword-only parameter.
+Explicitly supplying IO typehints (e.g.
+`typing.TextIO`, `typing.IO[bytes]`, `io.TextIOBase`, etc.) allows for
+supporting some advanced features:
+* File paths passed as function arguments are converted into open file handles.
+  Function calls are wrapped inside a context manager that safely opens and closes file handles outside of the lifecycle of the function.
+* Text and binary data are both supported, using the appropriate types from the `typing` or `io` modules.
+* When an IO typehint is supplied, stdin will be routed to that argument instead of the first whenever a tty is not detected.
+If multiple typehints have IO annotations the first one will be selected.
-* Data can be passed to functions from stdin, either implicitly or explicitly
+* IO type annotations can be wrapped in Sequence or Set containers, e.g.
+  `list[typing.IO[str]]` or `tuple[typing.TextIO, typing.BinaryIO]`.
+If stdin
+  targets an IO type inside a container, only a single item container will be supplied (note that the tuple example here would fail in this scenario).

 * Positional, positional-or-keyword, and keyword-only args are natively supported

 ## Requirements